kar11nko/Practice_1/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Submit their email address using an `input` field
 - Receive an error message when the `form` is submitted if: